Dining with Allergies

 Common Allergies Menu

 Most Disney dining locations offer an allergy friendly menu that addresses the following common allergies:

 - Peanuts or Tree Nuts

 These allergies can typically be accommodated at dining locations without any advanced notice.
-If a guest with allergies wishes to speak to a special dietary consultant or a chef that request can be accommodated at any Disney restaurant.
+Guests should ask to speak to a chef if they wish when they speak to their server.

 The content of the allergy-friendly menus has some variety across Walt Disney World restaurants and snack locations.
 Although typically some common menu replacements include chicken strips and allergy-friendly brownies or chocolate-chip cookies.